Group complains about gifts to Game and Fish

 “We’re not sure exactly what happened.
 Most likely we got confused by nonprofit names,” Shaul wrote, noting Crank and Brokaw actually donated tags to the Wyoming Game Wardens Association.

-However, he doubled down on his criticisms of the commission and its resistance to making more licenses available for residents.
+However, he doubled down on his criticisms of the commission and its resistance to making more licenses available for nonresidents.

 Shaul also accused Crank of making a “clumsy attempt to intimidate, bully and silence criticism of your conduct as a public official.”